andris9/mime-model/README.md

 ### subject

-Read or set subject line.
-Unicode strings are used, so need to encode or decode anything.
-Value is `null` if subject is not set.
+Read or set the subject line.
+Unicode strings are used by default, so there is no need to encode or decode anything.
+Value is `null` if the subject is not set.

 ```js
 console.log(node.subject); // "Subject line 👀"